-Illustrative Math II Accelerated: pre-requisite: Illustrative Math I Accelerated and teacher recommendation
+Math 8: prerequisite: Math 7 and teacher recommendation

-This is a fast-paced class that combines the second half of 7th grade and the full 8th grade math curricula into one course.
 This class uses a problem-based approach to mathematics in which students spend time making sense of problems, trying different approaches, evaluating the reasonableness of their answers, interpreting the significance of their answers, noticing patterns and making generalizations, explaining their reasoning verbally and in writing, listening to the reasoning of others, and building their understanding.
+This 8th Grade Math curriculum covers the concepts of Rigid Transformations and Congruence; Dilations, Similarity, and Introducing Slope; Linear Relationships; Linear Equations and Linear Systems; Functions and Volume; Associations in Data; Exponents and Scientific Notation; Pythagorean Theorem and Irrational Numbers.
 (2.0 credits)

-Illustrative Math III: pre-requisite: Illustrative Math II (7th Grade Math) and teacher recommendation This class uses a problem-based approach to mathematics in which students spend time making sense of problems, trying different approaches, evaluating the reasonableness of their answers, interpreting the significance of their answers, noticing patterns and making generalizations, explaining their reasoning verbally and in writing, listening to the reasoning of others, and building their understanding.
+This is a fast-paced class that uses a problem-based approach to mathematics in which students spend time making sense of problems, trying different approaches, evaluating the reasonableness of their answers, interpreting the significance of their answers, noticing patterns and making generalizations, explaining their reasoning verbally and in writing, listening to the reasoning of others, and building their understanding.
 This 8th Grade Math curriculum covers the concepts of Rigid Transformations and Congruence; Dilations, Similarity, and Introducing Slope; Linear Relationships; Linear Equations and Linear Systems; Functions and Volume; Associations in Data; Exponents and Scientific Notation; Pythagorean Theorem and Irrational Numbers.
-(1.0 credit)
+(2.0 credits)